 “Preparation for Penance must take place prior to preparation and reception of First Communion…It is important for parents/guardians to have an understanding of and appreciation for the Sacrament of Penance.
 Only then will the newly formed penitent grow in his/her fidelity to the sacrament.
 Thus, sacrament preparation meetings are essential and provide an opportunity for good solid adult faith formation.”
 (Excerpted from Sacraments for Young Children) The policy of the Archdiocese of Cincinnati is that children in the 2nd grade and above, about age 7 or older, be prepared for and celebrate the sacrament of Penance before they are prepared for and celebrate the sacrament of Eucharist.
 Therefore, children are prepared for and celebrate the two sacraments in the same year.
 Contact Beth Pettigrew at Sts.
 Peter and Paul for more information at 554-1010.

-Reconciliation is celebrated at Sts.
-Peter and Paul every Saturday from 2:00 until 2:30 pm, prior to the 3:00 Mass.
+Reconciliation is celebrated at Our Lady of the Sacred Heart on Thursdays from 6:30 pm until the line is through, and Sts.
+Peter and Paul every Saturday from 9:00 am until the line is through, prior to the 3:00 Mass.
 Reconciliation is celebrated at Our Lady of the Sacred Heart on a rotating basis.
 Call the parish offices for dates.
 You may also call the office to schedule an appointment with the pastor.